lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 # Personal Info
 owner: Lucas Vienna
 email: dev@lucasvienna.dev
-url: "https://lucasvienna.dev" # the custom domain you configure ealier
+url: https://avyiel.github.io # the custom domain you configure ealier
-baseurl: ""
+baseurl: /blog-demo # what comes after the '.io'
 repository: Avyiel/lucasvienna.dev # only the path part of the repository URL

 # Blogging Defaults
 author: Lucas Vienna

 # Build settings
-markdown: kramdown
+markdown: kramdown # this is the default, you can omit this line if desired
-highlighter: rouge
+highlighter: rouge # this is the default, you can omit this line if desired
 compress_html:
   blanklines: true
   comments: ["<!-- ", " -->"]